BruceHenry/blog/source/_posts/InteractiveMap_03.md

 <iframe width="820" height="1060" src="https://brucehenry.github.io/blog-webpage/interactive-map/03/map_with_chart.html">You browser does not support iframe tag, <a href="https://brucehenry.github.io/blog-webpage/interactive-map/02/advanced_map.html" target="_blank">click here to visit</a>.</iframe>

 #### About Echarts
 Instead of making charts use D3, I choose to use echarts.

-Because the colors and styles are already well designed, I can focus more on something else.

-And furthermore, it is totally free.
+Basic charts, like pie chart or line chart, should have a general template and style.
+Though D3 is good enough, it still costs a lot of time and effort to do that.
+I think in the future, visualization libraries like echarts will become more popular.
+In the meantime, D3 will be used for customized and advanced ones.
+It should be like **C++** and **Java**.

+Last but not least , echarts is totally **free**.

 #### Code